 Article 23 – Executive Board Meetings

-23.2.
-The Executive Board shall meet at least three time per annum, in Winter, Spring, and Autumn and additionally when considered necessary by the President or upon a written request of at least 3 (three) Executive Board Members stating the matter(s) to be dealt with.
+23.1.
+The Executive Board shall meet at least three times per annum, in Winter, Spring, and Autumn and additionally when considered necessary by the President or at least 3 (three) Executive Board members stating the matter(s) to be dealt with.

-23.6.
-Meetings of the Executive Board may be attended by the Honorary Presidents, the Auditors, and such other persons as the President shall decide.
+23.5.
+Meetings of the Executive Board may be attended by other persons as the President or a majority of Executive Board members shall decide.
 Only elected members of the Executive Board may vote.

 Article 24 – Powers and Duties of the Executive Board